 Make or Buy Gulab Jamuns

-I know it that it get so busy during festivals.
-So make your life easier by putting together this fusion dessert by using some store bought ingredients.
-You can also a use a store bought gulab jamun mix such as Gits or MTR Foods.
+I know that it gets busy during festivals.
+So make your life easier by putting together this fusion dessert by using some store-bought ingredients.
+You can also use a store-bought gulab jamun mix such as Gits or MTR Foods.

-Homemade gulab jamuns can be more soft and not as firm sometimes.
+Homemade gulab jamuns can be softer and not as firm sometimes.
 So drain them from the sugar syrup on a mesh strainer for some time before using.
-Store bought gulab jamuns can work as is.
+Store-bought gulab jamuns can work as is.

 For this cookie or biscuit layer, you can use digestive, biscoff or graham crackers.
 The digestive biscuits are less sweet, so you can add additional sugar if you like.